Manuteaa/dbd_autoSkillCheck/README.md

 - Disable Vsync and FSR in the game settings

 I have lower values than 60 FPS for the AI model, what can I do ?
+- Uncheck the `Reduce CPU usage` AI option in the Web UI
 - Switch device to gpu
 - Disable the energy saver settings in your computer settings
 - Run the script in administrator mode

 Why does the AI model hit the skill check too early and fails ?
-- Disable the ante-frontier skill check hits: uncheck this hit option in the Web UI
+- Uncheck the `Hit ante-frontier skill checks` hit option in the Web UI

 Does the script work well with the perk hyperfocus ?
 - Yes